What are the different credentials of Doctors who offer Optometric Vision Therapy services?

 - Board Certification in Vision Development and Vision Therapy (FCOVD) – Optometrists who successfully complete their certification process are board certified and are designated Fellows of COVD (College of Optometrists in Vision development).
 The COVD Fellow certification process serves to identify doctors of optometry who are prepared to offer state-of-the-art clinical services in behavioral and developmental vision care, optometric vision therapy and vision rehabilitation.
 In 2015, there are 11 practicing optometrists in the state of Texas who are FCOVD.

 - Fellow of the Neuro-Optometric Rehabilitation Association (FNORA) – The NORA Fellowship program is typically a 2 to 5 year skills development process that involves coursework, conferences, passing a written test, case studies, presentations and being published.
-Currently, there are only fifteen (15) FNORA professionals in the United States.
+Currently, there are only twenty one (21) FNORA professionals in the United States.

 - A Residency Vision Therapy Certification – certification is earned after the successful completion of the vision therapy residency program.
 A residency and certification in vision therapy can be earned from a select number of Schools of Optometry.
 Acceptance into a Residency program is limited and highly competitive.